stavarengo/php-tic-tac-toe/README.md

 - No dependency on third-party code other than [PHPUnit], [Bootstrap] (CSS library) and [FontAwesome] (icon library).
   Everything has been written by me, especially for this homework.
-- I received another test as an option (refactoring test), and although I chose this project, it also contemplates some of the requirements from the other test, such as: OOP structure; to use the principles of S.O.L.I.D. and G.R.A.S.P;
+- I received another test as an option (refactoring test), and although I chose this project, it also contemplates some of the requirements from the other test, such as: OOP structure; use of principles, like S.O.L.I.D. and G.R.A.S.P; use of TDD.
-  TDD.

 **This is the end of the instruction and notes for who is evaluating the test**, but the rest of this README.md is also interesting.
 I invite you to take a quick look, if you have the time.